James Playfair (businessman): Lumbering

-Shipping Interests
+Shipping interests

-In 1895, Playfair purchased from Burton Bros., of Collingwood, the tug METAMORA, three barges and a large quantity of boom logs, which he planned to use in connection with the lumbering business.
+In 1895, Playfair purchased from Burton Bros., of Collingwood, the tug Metamora, three barges and a large quantity of boom logs, which he planned to use in connection with the lumbering business.
 In partnership with John Waldie and Capt.
-W. H. Featherstonhaugh, Playfair purchased an 11 year old steamer, the W. B. HALL in 1896.
-The ship was lengthened at the Polson Shipyard at Owen Sound, renamed ST. ANDREW, and placed in the grain trade between Fort William and Goderich.
-The tug, METAMORA and barge ST. ANDREW, were operated by Playfair's Barge And Tug Line.
-The ST. ANDREW served Playfair for five seasons but, on September 20, 1900, she stranded on an island on Lake Superior and became a total loss.
-The METAMORA along with other ships MAGNOLIA, RELIANCE and TRAVELER became part of the Midland Towing And Wrecking Co.
-Ltd. The METAMORA struck a shoal at Shawanaga Bay, near Parry Sound in 1907.
+W. H. Featherstonhaugh, Playfair purchased an 11 year old steamer, the W. B. Hall in 1896.
+The ship was lengthened at the Polson Shipyard at Owen Sound, renamed St. Andrew, and placed in the grain trade between Fort William and Goderich.
+Metamora and St. Andrew were operated by Playfair's Barge And Tug Line.
+St. Andrew served Playfair for five seasons but, on September 20, 1900, she stranded on an island on Lake Superior and became a total loss.
+Metamora, along with ships Magnolia, Reliance and Traveler became part of the Midland Towing And Wrecking Co.
+Ltd. Metamora struck a shoal at Shawanaga Bay, near Parry Sound in 1907.
 It subsequently caught fire and was completely destroyed.

 Playfair incorporated the Midland Navigation Company, in 1901.
-The Steel bulk carrier MIDLAND QUEEN was built in 1901 at Dundee, Scotland.
-A second vessel, the MIDLAND KING, was a steel bulk carrier built 1903 at Collingwood by Collingwood Shipbuilding Co.
-Ltd. The steel bulk carrier MIDLAND PRINCE, was built 1906-07 by Collingwood Shipbuilding Co.
-EMPRESS OF MIDLAND built in 1907 and the EMPRESS OF FORT WILLIAM built 1908, were steel bulk carriers, both built at Wallsend-on-Tyne by Swan Hunter & Wigham Richardson Ltd. the latter two vessels built for the Midland Navigation Co., but soon became part of the Empress Navigation Co. of Midland.
+The steel bulk carrier Midland Queen was built in 1901 at Dundee, Scotland.
+A second vessel, Midland King, was a steel bulk carrier built 1903 by Collingwood Shipbuilding, and steel bulk carrier Midland Prince was built 1906–07 by Collingwood.
+Empress of Midland built in 1907 and Empress of Fort William built 1908 were steel bulk carriers, both built at Wallsend-on-Tyne by Swan Hunter & Wigham Richardson.
+The latter two vessels were built for the Midland Navigation Co., but soon became part of the Empress Navigation Co. of Midland.

 In March, 1910, Playfair and Company gained control of the Inland Navigation Company Ltd. from the Mackay brothers, of Hamilton.
 A plan was devised to merge the company with the Midland Navigation Co. and the Empress Navigation Co.
-The ships of the Hamilton firm were: NEEPAWAH, WAHCONDAH, ROSEDALE, GLENELLAH, DUNDEE, DUNELM, WINONA, STRATHCONA, DONNACONA, DUNDURN and STADACONA.
+The ships of the Hamilton firm were Neepawah, Wahcondah, Rosedale, Glenellah, Dundee, Dunelm, Wincona, Strathcona, Donnacona, Dundurn, and Stadacona.
 The new company was incorporated as Inland Lines Ltd.